-- 1. Set the following options in the [ClientAudio] section of module.ini: - Set EnableUDPAudio to True.
+- 1. Navigate to the <ICAROOT>/config folder and open the module.ini file. - 2.
+Set the following options in the [ClientAudio] section of module.ini: - Set EnableUDPAudio to True.
 By default, this value is set to False, which disables UDP audio. - Specify the minimum and maximum port numbers for UDP audio traffic using UDPAudioPortLow and UDPAudioPortHigh respectively.
-By default, ports 16500- 16509 are used. - 2.
+By default, ports 16500-16509 are used. - 3.
+Set the following policies on the Domain Delivery Controller (DDC): - Set Audio over UDP to Allowed. - Set Audio over UDP real-time transport to Enabled. - 4.
 By default, adaptive audio is enabled on the VDA and supports UDP audio.
-If you have disabled adaptive audio, set client and server audio settings as follows to support UDP audio.
-As a result, the resultant audio is of a medium quality (that is, not high or low).
+If you have disabled adaptive audio, set the following policy on the Domain Delivery Controller (DDC): - Set Audio quality to Medium.

+As a result, the resultant audio is of a medium quality, and it can support UDP audio.